Itheum/architecture-diagrams/live_whitepaper.md

 - These DAOs are generated each time a new Data Coalition is formed and approved by the Foundation DAO to operate.
 - These DAOs are programmatically built via a factory contract that generates the base Data Coalition DAO according to the core parameters (these parameters can be altered later by the Board Members of the DOA).
-- Anyone can form a Data Coalition DAO by bonding 🔼ITHEUM.
+- Anyone can form a Data Coalition DAO by bonding $ITHEUM.
 The creator is called the `Chairman` but they don't have any special rights.
 They have the same rights as `Board Members`.
 - Once the Chairman creates the DAO, it goes into a phase where new Board Members need to be recruited.
-Board Members also need to bond 🔼ITHEUM and be voted in by the other Board Members.
+Board Members also need to bond $ITHEUM and be voted in by the other Board Members.
 This is akin to `Permissioned entry` where existing Board Members need to recommend you via a `Motion`
 - Only Board Members can vote on Motions; which follows a `representative democracy` scheme.
 A Motion can be anything that ranges from `adding more Board Members` to `changing the parameters of DAO (min:max members / min fees to join, terms of sale, sale price etc)` and also to `agree on which purchase request to approve (i.e. who to sell data to)`.
 - Voting is by `Simple Majority (no quorum needed)`, this allows for fast decisions to be made on potential new data sales.
 - All funds raised via bonds and stakes go into a `DC Fund Pool` which is then used for arbitration and dispute resolution in contentious sales of data.
 - The DC Fund Pool will be controlled by a Multi-Sig Wallet that will require a minimum set of Board Member signatures to process transactions.
 - Once the minimum Board members have joined the Data Coalition, it will enter into "operational mode" where it can start accepting `Members`.
 - Board Members will provide some public profile information to provide transparency on who they are, this is to provide some information for future Members to make informed decisions on if they should join the Coalition.
-This is very similar to how the `Delegated Proof of Stake validator selection` process works, where you can stake your tokens after doing some due diligence on the validators reputation and past performance.
+This is very similar to how the `Delegated Proof of Stake validator selection` process works, where you can stake your tokens after doing some due diligence on the validator's reputation and past performance.
 - Anyone can link their data to a Data Coalition and join as a `Member`.
-They can also choose to Stake 🔼ITHEUM along with their data to provide more guarantee that they are aligned to the long-term mission of the Data Coalition.
+They can also choose to Stake $ITHEUM along with their data to provide more guarantee that they are aligned to the long-term mission of the Data Coalition.
 - Everyone who joins the Data Coalition (Board Members and Members who contribute data) - starts with a low reputation score that builds up over time with each successful data trade.
-- Data Coalitions also allow for "pure staking" of 🔼ITHEUM, where anyone can stake their 🔼ITHEUM into a Coalition (you don't HAVE to provide your data) to flag their support for the Data Coalition and to signal that the data within the Coalition is good (Crowd-Sourced Data Curation).
+- Data Coalitions also allow for "pure staking" of $ITHEUM, where anyone can stake their $ITHEUM into a Coalition (you don't HAVE to provide your data) to flag their support for the Data Coalition and to signal that the data within the Coalition is good (Crowd-Sourced Data Curation).
 They are also considered to be a `Member`.
-- Members who staked 🔼ITHEUM and Board Members get a majority share of each sale.
+- Members who staked $ITHEUM and Board Members get a majority share of each sale.
 A minority share is available for pure stakers, data providers who did not “stake” and/or who have a low reputation
 - Members can exit anytime but Board Members need a Motion passed to leave or be replaced.
 Board Members also need to wait until the bond period ends to exit.
 - Although not mandatory, Members will be able to participate in ongoing period votes to express their satisfaction with the Board's performance.
 If satisfaction rates are low for multiple voting points - this will trigger a board rotation clause.
-- Although not mandatory, Members will be able to expect the Board to have a fixed term, and after which they will need to rotate out and be replaced with a new board.
+- Although not mandatory, Members will be able to expect the Board to have a fixed term, after which they will need to rotate out and be replaced with a new board.
 - A Data Coalition can only be shut down if it's not `operational`, if it does not have any outstanding disputes to resolve, all Board Members and Members have been compensated for any sales made in the past.
-The final decision will be made by the foundation DAO to terminate the operation.
+The final decision will be made by the Foundation DAO to terminate the operation.

 ---